ansizov/trickle/README.md

 # Trickle

 `Trickle` help us build `GitLab CI` projects.
-We have a lot of microservices and write it in one language.
+We have a lot of microservices and write them in one language.
 So all our `.gitlab-ci.yaml` are equal.
 This project get some arguments by http and build `yaml` template for microservice.
 We use Jinja2 as template engine.